ipums/ipums.github.io/_posts/2017-08-09-Flame-Graphs-Performance-Tuning-Made-Easy.md

 	stackcollapse-perf.pl my_program.perf > my_program.folded
 	flamegraph.pl my_program.folded > my_program.svg

-My application used C++ code, but there are now many languages with profilers that can be used with flame graphs, including Python, Java, Ruby, Node.js, Perl, and many others.
+My application used C++ code, but there are now many languages with profiler output that can be used with flame graphs, including Python, Java, Ruby, Node.js, Perl, and many others.
 Brendan Gregg has many links on his website, and Google searches can quickly lead you to other resources.

 ### Conclusion